 Most skin tags are a couple of millimeters across — less than the width of a pencil eraser — but they can grow larger.

-The most likely culprit is friction.
-Skin tags often form in areas where skin rubs against skin or fabric, says Sara Lamb, M.D., assistant professor of dermatology at Johns Hopkins.
+Skin tags often form in areas where skin rubs against skin or fabric, says Sara Lamb, M.D., assistant professor of dermatology at Virginia Commonwealth University.
 So don’t be surprised if you see them in places like your armpits, under your breasts, in the creases of your thighs or on the part of your neck that regularly brushes against your shirt collar or a necklace.

 Some families collect more of these growths than others.
 Scientists haven’t yet discovered a “skin tag gene,” but if a few of your close relatives have skin tags, genetically speaking they may be in your future, too.